feathersui/feathersui-website/docs/haxe-openfl/installation.md

 ## Update

-When a new version of Feathers UI is released, you can update/upgrade by running the following command:
+When a new version of Feathers UI is released, you can update/upgrade by running the following command.

 ```sh
 haxelib update feathersui